Game day recycling: EPA involvement

 The EPA is a government agency whose purpose is to ensure the safety of humans and their environment.
 The EPA has implemented a Game Day Challenge in an effort to reduce the amount of waste accumulated during college football games.
 This Challenge is an initiative of the EPA’s WasteWise program.
 WasteWise is a free partnership program that assists its collaborators in meeting their specific goals to reduce and recycle industrial and municipal solid wastes.
 As part of the Game Day Challenge, colleges across the country compete to determine which university can reduce, reuse and recycle the most waste.
 Participating colleges and universities have the opportunity to design and implement a waste reduction program for one home football game during the month of October.
 The schools need to measure the results by tracking and recording data on the amount of waste generated at the football game, the number of recyclables collected and the total number of people in attendance at the game.
 Once numbers are reported by the schools, the EPA announces the results and winners during the month of November.

-Goals

 The overall purpose of the Game Day Challenge is to reduce the amount of waste produced at college football games.
 The program hopes to increase awareness and expand participation by students, faculty, and the entire school community in waste reduction programs in an effort to make college campuses more sustainable.

 History

 The Game Day Challenge began in 2009 and eight schools participated.
 The eight schools that participated were: